deroverda/useful-python-scripts/README.md

 This Python script resizes all image files in a specified directory to the user-defined width and height.
 It saves the resized images with the same name, but adds a "_resized" suffix before the file extension.
 The new images are saved in the same directory as the original images, leaving the original files unchanged.

+## directory_tree.
+This Python script lists all the folders and subfolders within a given directory.
+It uses the os.walk() method to recursively traverse the directory, printing the relative path of each folder/subfolder.
+The user is prompted to enter the directory path, and the script checks for any errors or invalid directory paths.